 It's possible that by asking lots of questions you might expose that the client team aren't in agreement about what is wrong with their product and what needs solving.
 It can be worth stepping back or even pausing the project while they discuss further and perhaps do research of their own.
 It’s far better to wait than to do work that doesn’t get used.

-To gather client knowledge you'll need something to take notes with (notebook, post-it notes, laptop, or tablet) and it's worth recording on your computer or phone too.
+To gather client knowledge you'll need something to take notes with (notebook, post-it notes, laptop, or tablet) and it could be worth recording on your computer or phone too.
 Then you'll need something for sharing these notes around, I like Google Docs (free).

 Keep each client meeting focussed and take no more than an hour.
 Writing up and sharing for input should take about half a day.

-An expert audit involves getting an expert in a particular field to assess and report on how your website or app is working based on their experience and/or a set of criteria.
+An expert audit or review involves getting an expert in a particular field to assess and report on how your website or app is working based on their experience and a set of criteria.
 For the purposes of this guide we’re talking about experts in the fields of UX/usability, product, branding, copy, or conversion rate optimisation.

 Someone who knows their stuff can tell you how your product stacks up against competitors, best practice, and user expectations.
-They should be able to tell you what data is important to watch and maybe even give an idea of what the conversion rates look like of others in the field.
+They should be able to tell you what data is important to watch and maybe even give an idea of what the conversion rates of similar websites look like.
+It should be a quick way to get lots of issues picked up and new ideas to try.

 Whenever you bring an outside expert onto your projects you gain something very important: a fresh pair of eyes who can see things that you may have become blind to, and ask the obvious (and possibly awkward) questions.